sjk0709/Electrophysiology/README.md

 # Electrophysiology

-These codes are examples that can simulate ion channel models with Myokit(http://myokit.org/) or Scipy.
+These codes are examples that can simulate ion channel models with various numerical methods or libraries such as Scipy or Myokit(http://myokit.org/).